Beyond the Pale (song): Background

 The song was recorded at The Manor Studio in Oxfordshire, England, between August and December 1987, becoming the opening song on the 1988-released album, Children.
 It was the second single released from Children.
-The highest point it reached on the singles chart was 32: the poor charting of the single unsettled the band and record company, leading to the proposed follow-up single, "Kingdom Come", being cancelled, except in America where a promotional video for the single had been filmed.
+The highest point it reached on the singles chart was 32; the poor charting of the single unsettled the band and record company, leading to the proposed follow-up single, "Kingdom Come", being cancelled, except in America where a promotional video for the single had been filmed.

 Critical reception

 One reviewer described the song as "perhaps their best track from the album Children", while another said "more swirling guitars and Jim Kerr soundalike vocals from the increasingly-unexciting Mission.
 Dull but inoffensive."
-Mark Barden for the Dorset Evening Echo liked the song but expressed a preference for the b-side, "Tadeusz", which the band played through loudspeakers whilst they walked onto the stage at live gigs. while the Cambridge Evening News, which described the song as having "tired rock riffs", quoted one of the lines from the song: "Send [sic] me down the river, and it sounds like a good idea."
+Mark Barden for the Dorset Evening Echo liked the song but expressed a preference for the B-side, "Tadeusz", which the band played through loudspeakers whilst they walked onto the stage at live gigs. while the Cambridge Evening News, which described the song as having "tired rock riffs", quoted one of the lines from the song: "Send me down the river, and it sounds like a good idea."
 (Note: The line is actually "Sell me down the river...")

 In a Melody Maker review of the album, the track was described as having the "usual flourishing arpeggios on the melodramatic Beyond the Pale."